jpobzy/L4dAutoConfig/README.md

 | MULTICORE RENDERING         | Enabled                            | Forces CPU to use all cores                          |
 | PAGED POOL MEMORY AVAILABLE | High                               | Maps will load quicker the higher the value          |

+7. When you launch the game console should automatically be open, copy and paste `exec config_default.cfg; exec autoexec.cfg`